AdaCore/gnatstudio/docs/users_guide/extending.rst

 displayed asking you whether you would like to exit GPS when closing the preferences editor dialog.

-All the changes explictly set by the user in the list of plugins to load at startup are saved in :file:`HOME/.gps/startup.xml`.
+All the changes explicitly set by the user in the list of plugins to load at startup are saved in :file:`HOME/.gps/startup.xml`.

 .. _Customizing_through_XML_and_Python_files: